K024/bangbangboom-editor/README.md

 Do not expect this editor to work perfectly.

+## Help improve translations

 You can access missing translation keys by global variable `missingKeys` and check for i18next instance `i18n` .

 You can start a pull request to commit your translations at `src/public/locales/{lng}.json` .